Quantcast

 Here at The Old Farmer’s Almanac, the new Moon is strongly associated with Gardening by the Moon.
 According to this age-old practice, one should plant vegetables that bear crops above ground during the light, or waxing, of the Moon: from the day the Moon is new to the day it is full.

-And, of course, many sky watchers look forward to the return of the Moon to the evening sky with the first sighting of the waxing crescent one or two days later.
-This very thin crescent is always low in evening twilight.
+Of course, many skywatchers look forward to the Moon’s return to the evening sky and the first sighting of the waxing crescent 1 or 2 days later.
+This very thin crescent is always low in the evening twilight.

 After the Moon’s absence for a few days, it’s kind of a lunar rebirth.
-Thus, many cultures revolved ceremonies around that first appearance of the new Moon.
+Thus, many cultures revolved around ceremonies around the first appearance of the new Moon.

 moon-crescent_full_width.jpg